shibing624/SearchApp/README.md

 ## Features
-- Built-in support for LLM
+- Built-in support for LLM, you can build API with local model
-- Support OpenAI LLMs
+- Support OpenAI LLMs, such as `gpt-4`
 - Built-in support for search engine
 - Customizable pretty UI interface
 - Shareable, cached search results